tonykalalian/Ecommerce-Back-End/README.md

-# Sawani Backend - Lebanese Heritage Clothes Website
+# Phoenicians Backend - Lebanese Heritage Clothes Website

 This is a web application for a Lebanese Heritage Clothese.
 It provides features such as user authentication, product management, shopping cart functionality, and order processing.